mobizt/ReadyMail/README.md

 ### IMAP Custom Comand Processing Information

 The `IMAPCustomComandCallback` function which assigned to `IMAPClient::sendCommand()` function, provides the instance of `IMAPCommandResponse` for the IMAP command.
-The `IMAPCommandResponse` can also be obtained from `IMAPClient::getCmdResponse()`.
+The `IMAPCommandResponse` can also be obtained from `IMAPClient::commandResponse()`.

 The `IMAPCommandResponse` consists of `IMAPCommandResponse::command`, `IMAPCommandResponse::text`, `IMAPCommandResponse::isComplete`, and `IMAPCommandResponse::errorCode`.

 The `IMAPCommandResponse::command` provides the command of the response.
-The `IMAPCommandResponse::text` provides the instance of untagged response when it obtains from `IMAPCustomComandCallback` callback function or represents all untagged server responses when it obtains from `IMAPClient::getCmdResponse()` function.
+The `IMAPCommandResponse::text` provides the instance of untagged response when it obtains from `IMAPCustomComandCallback` callback function or represents all untagged server responses when it obtains from `IMAPClient::commandResponse()` function.

 The `IMAPCommandResponse::isComplete` value will be true when the server responses are complete.
 When the `IMAPCommandResponse::isComplete` value is true, the `IMAPCommandResponse::errorCode` value can be used for error checking if its value is negative number.